Hungary admits to using NSO Group's Pegasus spyware | DW | 04.11.2021

 On Wednesday, the US Department of Commerce listed NSO Group on a blacklist of restricted companies responsible for the creation and dissemination of malicious software.

-Pegasus spyware "enabled foreign governments to conduct transnational repression, which is the practice of authoritarian governments targeting dissidents, journalists and activists outside of their sovereign borders to silence dissent," the commerce department wrote in a release.
+Pegasus spyware "enabled foreign governments to conduct transnational repression, which is the practice of authoritarian governments targeting dissidents, journalists and activists outside of their sovereign borders to silence dissent," the Commerce Department wrote in a press release.

 In response, the NSO Group said the company's "technologies support US national security interests and policies by preventing terrorism and crime."